rachfop/takomo-docs/docs/getting-started/introduction.md

 [AWS organizations](https://aws.amazon.com/organizations/) is the way to go when building something bigger where multiple accounts are needed.
 Of course, managing the organization requires its own tooling, and for this AWS provides [AWS Control Tower](https://aws.amazon.com/controltower/) and [AWS Landing Zone](https://aws.amazon.com/solutions/aws-landing-zone/).
 The former is a managed service that works well when not much customization is needed, and the latter is an AWS solution that allows greater level of customization but requires extensive knowledge of internal workings of the solution itself.

 Takomo was created to overcome challenges that arise when one needs to manage a complex AWS infrastructure with inter-stack dependencies spanning across multiple accounts and regions.

+## Features

+Here are some of Takomo's key features.

+#### CloudFormation Stack Configuration

+Provide configuration to your CloudFormation stacks including input parameters, tags, region, timeouts and more.
+Use outputs from other stacks as input parameters to your stacks, even if the source stacks reside in other accounts or regions.

+#### CloudFormation Stack Deployment

+Deploy your CloudFormation stacks across multiple regions and accounts.

+#### Dynamic Templates

+Take advantage of dynamic templating and avoid repetitive configuration and copy-pasting in CloudFormation templates.

+#### AWS Organizations Management

+Manage organizational units, service control and tag policies.
+Quickly create new AWS accounts and deploy infrastructure to them.

+#### Safe

+Avoid mistakes by reviewing changes to the configuration before deployment.
+Take advantage of safety features that prevent deployments to wrong environments and accounts.

+#### Secrets Management

+Store your secrets, such as passwords and API keys, into AWS Parameter Store, and use them as input parameters to your CloudFormation stacks.

+#### Extensible

+Plug in your own JavaScript code to extend the core features.

+#### Continuous Integration

+Easily integrate Takomo to your CI pipeline.